Eco Quote Today

 Window Glazing Vector

-Triple glazing is more expensive than double glazing, purely because of the extra materials involved.
-Checkatrade estimates the average cost of triple glazing to be around £1,200 per square metre.
-With this in mind, installing 4 triple glazed windows in a flat will cost around £4,800.
-On the other hand, 15 windows in a detached home will be about £18,000.
+According to Checkatrade, the average cost of triple glazing is around £1,200 per square metre.
+If you take this as a rough cost per window, 4 triple glazed windows cost £4,800 for a flat.
+On the other hand, 15 windows in a detached home will be around £18,000.

 Cost of Triple Glazing vs Double Glazing